Virgil Thornton Sr.

 Virgil Thornton Sr. is an American politician who was elected as a member of the Virginia House of Delegates in 2025.
 A member of the Democratic Party, he defeated incumbent Republican A.C.
 Cordoza.
 He is an executive coach and former Naval submarine technician.

 Political career

-In the 2025 Virginia House of Delegates election, Thornton was elected in the 86th district.
+In the 2025 Virginia House of Delegates election, Thornton was elected in the 86th district by a margin of 7.94%, defeating incumbent AC Cordoza.

 Personal life

 He and his wife Michelle-Boone Thornton are parents of twin daughters and one son.